MRimk/UniversityNotes/VU-archive/Meeting with Sara and Mentoring 02-24.md

+---
-# Meeting with Sara and Mentoring Programme 02-24
+title: Meeting with Sara and Mentoring Programme 02-24
+---

 ## Mentoring activities overview